Moddable-OpenSource/moddable/documentation/commodetto/commodetto.md

 ***

 #### `process(src, dst)`
+#### `process(src, srcOffset, srcLength, dst, src, dstOffset, dstLength)`

 The `process` function performs a pixel conversion.
 The `src` argument is the input pixels in the format specified in the constructor.
-The input pixels are stored either in an `ArrayBuffer` or a `HostBuffer`.
-The `dst` argument is where the output pixels will be returned.
-It must be an `ArrayBuffer`.
+The input and output pixels are stored in a buffer -- `ArrayBuffer`, `TypedArray`, `DataView`, or `HostBuffer`.

+There are two ways to call `process`.
+The first passes only the input and output buffers.
+The second passes offsets and lengths within the input and output buffers to use.
+Note that `process` always respects the view of the input and output buffers and applies passed offset and lengths to the view.

 ```js
 converter.process(inputPixels, outputPixels);